 When you walk, you are actively using your calf and foot muscles.
 The calf muscle pump and foot muscle pumps are activated, squeezing blood back from your lower limbs towards your heart.
 Functioning valves in healthy veins are essential to allow the flow of blood in the correct direction towards the heart.

 Walking helps push blood out of abnormal veins and into healthy veins so blood can return to the heart.
-Walking also encourages the growth of new health veins to take over the role of the unhealthy diseased veins.
+Walking also encourages the growth of new healthy veins to take over the role of the unhealthy diseased veins.

 How often should I be walking?